 Ireland in 1840.
 Both of these sources are available on the net at the IMSLP

 site with the Petrie plough whistles given on p.
-267 (scroll down, it’s the next to the last page in this file).
+267. It's a pdf, so might take a couple of minutes to download.
+Scroll down, it’s the next to the last page in this file.

 Rituals and songs for Blessing the Seed and Charming the Plough have counterparts all across Europe and go back to Pagan times.
 These traditions were always important to people who were dependent on agriculture for their lives and livelihood.
 We can recognize the ancient Goddesses who are invoked in the oldest texts, and from more recent times, beautiful folk songs celebrate and encourage the work of farmers.